Developer Guide

 - Alternative 1 (current choice): Image details associated with a contact is stored directly as a

-’s field.- Pros: Easier to search for a contact’s images, as we only have to search for the given contact.
+Person’s field.- Pros: Easier to search for a contact’s images, as we only have to search for the given contact.

 - Cons: Not necessarily part of a contact’s personal information.
 Eventually starts to bloat up the